U Smile: Composition and critical reception

 "U Smile" is a blue-eyed soul ballad, driven by piano and other instruments.
 Leah Greenblatt of Entertainment Weekly said the song is "the best by far" of My World 2.0, calling it "a shimmery slice of Hall & Oates-style blue-eyed soul".
 The song has a "Blues" feel, and makes use of metaphors such as "You are my ends and my means/With you there’s no in between."
 The song composed in the key E Mixolydian and it set in time signature of compound time with twelve eighth note in a bar, with the tempo of 75 beats per minute.
-Bieber's vocal range span two music from the lowest note A3 and the highest note E5.
+Bieber's vocal range span more than one octave from the lowest note A3 and the highest note E5.
 It follows the chord progression E-D-A.

 Bill Lamb of About.com noted the song as a track on My World 2.0 and said it "lets Justin Bieber sway and croon.
 It is guaranteed to generate warm and fuzzy emotions in millions of young fans" and that it "should not disappoint adults either".
 Monica Herrera of Billboard commended the song and said that it "should appeal to some older listeners."
 For Billboard's cover story on Bieber, Herrera said, "Bieber croons, his voice straining as much from puberty as emotion.
 It's the closest he's come to fulfilling Braun's wish, by sounding like a certain young Motown star.
 "This is as unconditional as it'll ever get/You ain't seen nothing yet".